About Freedom to Marry

 Freedom to Marry is the campaign to win marriage nationwide.

-Driving the Roadmap to Victory national strategy, Freedom to Marry creates the climate for a Supreme Court victory by working on three tracks: growing the national majority for marriage, winning the freedom to marry in more states, and ending federal marriage discrimination.
+Working Freedom to Marry’s Roadmap to Victory national strategy, our movement has built a critical mass of states and a critical mass of public support to persuade the U.S. Supreme Court to bring the country to national resolution – as soon as next year.
 Freedom to Marry partners with individuals and organizations across the country to end the exclusion of same-sex couples from marriage and the protections, responsibilities, and commitment that marriage brings.